The Heart of God: Faraway places

 For most Israelites, talking about proclaiming the name of the Lord in "distant coastlands" would have been way outside their comfort zone.
 What they likely thought about was how far away those coastlands might be.
 They would also have been thinking of the difficulties God's messengers would encounter in getting to places to fulfill the proclamation: "Let them give glory to the Lord and proclaim His praise in the islands" -- Isaiah 42:12.

-As we know from the Gospel story of Jesus calming the storm, a trip across the Sea of Galilee -- which is about the same size as Seneca Lake in New York state -- could be a harrowing experience.
+As we know from the Gospel story of Jesus calming the storm, a trip across the Sea of Galilee- about the same size as Seneca Lake in New York state- could be a harrowing experience.
 Or, think about Jonah's story.
 Then there is the abundance of folklore about sea monsters and ancient maps with drawings of fearsome creatures devouring ships and sailors.
 As to the time frame for journeys, Paul's trip from the port of Caesarea across the Mediterranean to Rome took six months.

-Clearly, in the Old Testament, there is an understanding that God's name was to be recognized and proclaimed and exalted everywhere.
+Clearly, in the Old Testament, there is an understanding that God's name would be recognized, proclaimed, and exalted everywhere.
 Isaiah talked about it.
 The Israelites sang about it in Psalm 97:1, "The Lord reigns, let the earth be glad; let the distant shores rejoice."

 As for Jeremiah, he prophesied right before and after the Babylonians overran Jerusalem.
 Rather than being tightly focused on one event, Jeremiah had words for far beyond that moment.
 In the same chapter in which he talks about the coming New Covenant, Jeremiah echoes the words of Isaiah 42 and Psalm 97:1 by writing, "Hear the word of the Lord, you nations; proclaim it in distant coastlands."
 Jeremiah's combination of the New Covenant theme with talk about the nations hearing the word of the Lord foreshadows Christ's Great Commission.